 Ornithopter is an absolute classic.
 First introduced in Antiquities, it saw play in plenty of decks from different formats.
 It is an absolute most in artifact deck, and it encapsulates Magic’s ingenious and balanced card design.

 This card has pretty decent stats.
 It is free to cast Artifact, has flying, and comes with a 0/2 body, which can be used for all sort of things:

-- a free historic trigger for card like Teshar, Ancestor’s Apostle
+- A free historic trigger for cards like Teshar, Ancestor’s Apostle;

 In general, it can be a solid card which showcases how a 0 mana creature can be both fun and fair.

 This is another example of how Phyrexian mana can be extremely broken.
 This card gives you easy access to 1 damage to any target for when needed, as well as giving you a potential combo piece for infinite damage.
 In general, a good card that can see a place in any spell based deck.

 So something like Adeliz, the Cinder Wind would happily play both Gutshot and previously mentioned Gitaxian Probe.